emit-rs/emit/README.md

 There's no way for a log processing system to later pull the username value from this message, except through handwritten parsers/regular expressions.

 The idea of `emit` is that rendering _can_ happen at any point - but the original values are preserved for easy machine processing as well.

+To keep these two worlds in harmony, `emit` pushes all events through the `log` crate as well.